-- 2.3.A STRATEGY: Ask students to describe the processes for caring for each of the instruments. - 2.3.B STRATEGY: Have students check the instruments of other class members to see if they can identify whether proper care is being maintained. - 2.4 THE STUDENT WILL DEMONSTRATE AN UNDERSTANDING OF THE HISTORY OF THE GUITAR, VIHUELA, AND GUITARRON AND THEIR ORIGINS.
-(IG 8) (Pr) (Re) (Cn) - 2.4.A STRATEGY: Have students listen to Mariachi music of many styles especially Ranchera Valseada, Ranchera Lenta (Romantica) Bolero, Polka, and Son Jalisciense.
-Ask students to describe or write in their own words the similarities and differences in how they hear the instruments being played. - 2.4.B STRATEGY: Have students trace the origins of the instruments from Europe to the New World (Nueva España) using geographical references. - 2.4.C STRATEGY: Lead discussions on the reasons for the developments of the instruments initially (i.e. The need that was filled, religious celebrations, accompaniment of dance, etc.) and the evolution of the Mariachi Ensemble and ask students to identify current cultural parallels (birthday parties, Mother's Day). - 3.
-REQUIRED DAILY PROCEDURES - 3.1 THE STUDENT WILL DEMONSTRATE AND PRACTICE CORRECT POSTURE.
-(IG 2) (Pr) - 3.1.A STRATEGY: Have students demonstrate the correct way to retrieve the instrument from its storage area and open the case. - 3.1.B STRATEGY: Have students demonstrate correct posture by sitting erect in the chair with both feet flat on the floor and guitar support cushion on the right thigh. - 3.1.C STRATEGY: Have students demonstrate how to hold their instrument in rest position (guitar and vihuela flat on their lap with the strings facing downward). - 3.1.D STRATEGY: Have students demonstrate correct posture and stance when standing while using guitar strap. - 3.1.E STRATEGY: Have students demonstrate the proper guitarron playing and rest positions both while standing and when seated.
+- 2.3.A STRATEGY: Provide a handout for the students demonstrating the elements of proper care and maintenance of the instruments. - 2.3.B STRATEGY: Check instruments regularly to see if students are using proper care.

+2.4 THE STUDENT WILL DEMONSTRATE AN UNDERSTANDING OF THE HISTORY OF THE GUITAR, VIHUELA, AND GUITARRON AND THEIR ORIGINS.
+(CG 8) (Pr) (Re) (Cn)

+2.4.A STRATEGY: Have students listen to Mariachi music of many styles especially Ranchera Valseada, Ranchera Lenta (Romantica) Bolero, Polka, and Son Jalisciense.

+Ask students to describe or write in their own words the similarities and differences in how they hear the instruments being played.

+- 2.4.B STRATEGY: Have students trace the origins of the instruments from Europe to the New World (Nueva España) using geographical references. - 2.4.C STRATEGY: Lead discussions on the reasons for the developments of the instruments initially (i.e. The need that was filled, religious celebrations, accompaniment of dance, etc.) and the evolution of the Mariachi Ensemble.

+3. REQUIRED DAILY PROCEDURES

+3.1 THE STUDENT WILL DEMONSTRATE AND PRACTICE CORRECT POSTURE.
+(CG 2) (Pr)

+- 3.1.A STRATEGY: Demonstrate and have students practice the correct way to retrieve the instrument from its storage area and open the case. - 3.1.B STRATEGY: Demonstrate and have students practice correct posture by sitting erect in the chair with both feet flat on the floor and guitar support cushion on the right thigh. - 3.1.C STRATEGY: Have students hold their instrument in rest position (guitar and vihuela flat on their lap with the strings facing downwards). - 3.1.D STRATEGY: Demonstrate and have students practice correct posture and stance when standing and using guitar strap. - 3.1.E STRATEGY: Have students demonstrate the proper guitarron playing and rest positions both while standing and when seated. - 3.1.F STRATEGY: Encourage students to use good habits while practicing at home.

-- 3.1.F STRATEGY: Have students share videos of them practicing at home to demonstrate good habits while practicing outside class. - 3.2 THE STUDENT WILL DEVELOP AND DEMONSTRATE CORRECT HAND POSITION.
-(IG 2) (Pr) - 3.2.A STRATEGY: Have students demonstrate the proper left hand position(s) on the fingerboard. - 3.2.B STRATEGY: Left hand: Have students demonstrate their ability to keep the thumb on the back of the neck in the correct support position. - 3.2.C STRATEGY: Right hand: Have students demonstrate a relaxed wrists while keeping their elbows fairly close to their sides. - 3.2.D STRATEGY: Have students play their instrument without watching the fingerboard. - 3.2.E STRATEGY: Right hand: Have students demonstrate the correct hand position while practicing their jalón (pulling of the octave strings) technique on guitarron. - 3.3 THE STUDENT WILL DEVELOP THE ABILITY TO TUNE THE OPEN STRINGS OF THE GUITAR/VIHUELA/GUITARRON.
-(IG 5) (Pr) - 3.3.A STRATEGY: Have students demonstrate their ability to tune the open strings to a pitch source such as an electronic tuner. - 3.3.B STRATEGY: Have students demonstrate their ability to tune the open strings using appropriate frets.
+3.2 THE STUDENT WILL DEVELOP AND DEMONSTRATE CORRECT HAND POSITION.
+(CG 2) (Pr)

+- 3.2.A STRATEGY: Left hand: Demonstrate and encourage students to keep the thumb on the back of the neck in the correct support position. - 3.2.B STRATEGY: Right hand: Encourage students to relax their wrists while keeping their elbows fairly close to their sides. - 3.2.C STRATEGY: Encourage students to play the guitar without watching the fingerboard.

+- 3.2.D STRATEGY: Using the method book, ensure that students are demonstrating the proper left hand position(s) on the fingerboard. - 3.2.E STRATEGY: Right hand: Ensure that students are demonstrating the correct hand position while practicing their jalón (pulling of the octave strings) technique on guitarron.

+3.3 THE STUDENT WILL DEVELOP THE ABILITY TO TUNE THE OPEN STRINGS OF THE GUITAR/VIHUELA/GUITARRON.
+(CG 5) (Pr)

+- 3.3.A STRATEGY: Demonstrate and have students tune the open strings to a pitch source such as an electronic tuner. - 3.3.B STRATEGY: Demonstrate and have students tune the open strings using appropriate frets.